jrohalloran/TeaPP/README.md

 <figure>
 <img src="media/media/image6.svg"
 style="width:5.90556in;height:3.86806in"
-alt="Figure M 4: Admin Tools Page." />
+alt="Figure M 4: Admin Tools Page.
+(1) Summaries of the PostgreSQL database and (2) Neo4j Database.
+(3) The “Refresh button” allows you to get updated summares for both databases.
+(4) Selecting the respective “restart” buttons for each database allows you to restart the database and connection, resulting in a pop-out detailing the success/ failure to restart that database." />
-<figcaption aria-hidden="true">Figure M 4: Admin Tools
+<figcaption aria-hidden="true">Figure M 4: Admin Tools Page.
+(1)
-Page.</figcaption>
+Summaries of the PostgreSQL database and (2) Neo4j Database.
+(3) The “Refresh button” allows you to get updated summares for both databases.
+(4) Selecting the respective “restart” buttons for each database allows you to restart the database and connection, resulting in a pop-out detailing the success/ failure to restart that database.</figcaption>
 </figure>

 **<u>Search feature</u>**

-The user can search database to find partially matching entries to a search term (Figure M 8).
+The user can search database to find partially matching entries to a search term (Figure M 5).

-Instructions for Searching:
+Instructions for Searching :

 1. Enter search term into Search bar